JohnBerdida/coding_test/README.md

-# Coding Challenge: Batch Processing with User Balance deduction.
+# Coding Challenge Test: Batch Processing with User Balance deduction.

 ## Overview

 You are tasked with creating an endpoint in Node.js using TypeScript that processes requests in batches.
 The system will simulate deducting costs from user balances based on incoming requests.
 You will be provided with two files:

 - `users.json` (contains users balances)
 - `batch_user_cost.json` (contains request for batch processing with User ids and costs)